-A virtual showroom is a digital simulation of a physical showroom created with 3D and augmented reality (AR) technology.
+A virtual showroom is a digital simulation of a physical showroom created with 3D and AR technology.
 It allows users to interact with products, view them from all angles, and even ‘place’ them in their own surroundings, bringing online buyers closer to potential purchases than ever before, mimicking the customer shopping experience in a real-world showroom.

-Virtual showrooms offer immersive product buying experiences from the comfort of customers' homes, cutting out the need to travel and offering convenience and immediacy.
-At the same time, a virtual showroom allows retailers to show their products simultaneously to various buyers.
+Virtual showrooms offer immersive product buying experiences from the comfort of customers' homes, eliminating the need to travel and offering convenience and immediacy.
+At the same time, virtual showrooms allow brands to showcase their entire product range, in all configuration options, without space restrictions.

 A Shopify survey found that brands offering AR experiences to consumers saw an increase in conversion rates of up to 94%.
-Furthermore, as proliferation of the technology has increased, shoppers have come to expect brands to offer virtual customer experiences today.
-According to a survey by Google, 43% of smartphone shoppers in the US already expect all beauty brands to use AR.
-Meanwhile, 47% of smartphone shoppers expect all automotive brands to use AR.
+Furthermore, as proliferation of the technology has increased, shoppers have come to expect brands to offer immersive experiences with 3D and AR as standard.
+According to a survey by Google, 43% of smartphone shoppers in the US already expect all beauty brands to use AR, while 47% of smartphone shoppers expect all automotive brands to do the same.

-Clearly, tech-savvy shoppers want brands to have virtual showrooms and provide a fuss-free immersive shopping experience.
+Clearly, tech-savvy shoppers want brands to offer virtual showrooms and provide a fuss-free immersive shopping experience.
 But how exactly do virtual showrooms trump face-to-face showrooms?
 Let's take a look.

 Virtual showrooms allow customers to instantly access and trial all the products in a brand's product catalog.
-For a garment store, it could mean trialing various sizes of a garment, different patterns, and cuts before choosing a particular option.
+For a clothing retailer, that could mean trialing various sizes of a garment, different patterns, and cuts before choosing a particular option.
 For a car dealership, a virtual showroom can show the full range of color and build options, as well as custom features and upgrades – all available to be configured by the buyer to their liking, in real time.